Updated May 26, 2023

 The main purpose of this standard is the Diffie-Hellman key agreement standard.
 This standard defines the mechanism to implement the Diffie Hellman key agreement protocol.

-The main purpose of this standard is extended certificate syntax standard.
+The main purpose of this standard is the extended certificate syntax standard.
 It defines the syntax for extending the attributes of the X.509 digital certificate.

 The main purpose of this standard is personal information exchange syntax.
-It defines the syntax for personal identification such as digital certificates, private keys, etc. In words, we can say that this standard allows users to transfer their data from one device to another using the standard mechanism.
+It defines the syntax for personal identification, such as digital certificates, private keys, etc. In words, we can say that this standard allows users to transfer their data from one device to another using the standard mechanism.